 The preceding empirical results are consistent with the argument that reputational enforce- ment of treaty commitments is contingent on institutional design and associated information costs.
 In accordance with theoretical expectation, the impact of investor-state disputes has been relatively marginal over the broader time period of our analysis, with reputational ef- fects only beginning to materialize after 2006.
 The obvious question is what accounts for this trend?
 Has information about ISDS processes expanded significantly over time, buttressing our emphasis on the importance of information flows?
 We cite three sources of evidence about a change in information availability in support of such a claim.

+WHAT ABOUT BROADENING OF EXPERIENCE WITH ISDS???????

 First, there has been a growing amount of publicity in recent years about ICSID cases and the arbitration tribunal as a whole.
 Figure 7 shows the results of a LexisNexis search on mentions of ICSID disputes in international newspaper sources from 1974 to 2014.
 The lack of media mentions between 1974 and 1990 may simply result from a lack of online media

 sources; however, that same argument cannot be used to explain the paucity of mentions since the 1990s.
 Further even after the number of disputes brought before ICSID dramatically increased in the early 2000s, mentions of ICSID in the media did not meaningfully pick up until 2007.
 Since that date, however, the number of ICSID related articles in newspapers has increased dramatically, with almost 200 stories filed in 2014.
 This growth in media coverage is consistent with the previous analysis showing a change in the impact of dispute involvement on reputation in recent years.